ietf-wg-acme/acme/draft-ietf-acme-acme.md

 from the entity operating the logical HTTPS server, with a "request routing" layer in the middle.
-For example, an ACME CA might have a content delivery network terminate TLS connections from clients so that it can inspect client requests for denial-of-service protection.
+For example, an ACME CA might have a content delivery network terminate TLS connections from clients so that it can inspect client requests for denial-of-service (DoS) protection.

 These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URL and header fields.
 ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URL to another ACME URL.

-As noted in {{request-authentication}} above, all ACME request objects carry a "url" header parameter in their protected header.
+As noted in {{request-authentication}}, all ACME request objects carry a "url" header parameter in their protected header.
 This header parameter encodes the URL to which the client is directing the request.
 On receiving such an object in an HTTP request, the server MUST compare the "url" header parameter to